-Designed more for show, traditional open masonry fireplaces should not be considered heating devices...
-Only high-efficiency fireplace inserts have proven effective in increasing the heating efficiency of older fireplaces.
+Designed more for show, traditional open masonry fireplaces should not be considered heating devices ....
+High-efficiency fireplace inserts have proven effective in increasing the heating efficiency of older fireplaces.
 Essentially, the inserts function like woodstoves, fitting into the masonry fireplace or on its hearth, and use the existing chimney.
-A flue collar must be installed that extends from the insert to the top of the chimney.
 A well-fitted fireplace insert can function nearly as efficiently as a woodstove.

 A note about rental housing

 If you live in rented housing, contact your landlord before installing a wood burning appliance.
 If you do install one, or if the unit already contains a woodstove you plan to use, learn all you can about safe wood burning and follow the guidelines faithfully.
 Consult experts or local fire officials if you have questions or concerns.